-House approves plan giving priority to local job seekers - SWI swissinfo.ch
+House approves plan giving priority to local job seekers

 In a broader sense, the larger of the two parliamentary chambers voted against all measures that clearly present a conflict with Switzerland’s bilateral treaties with the EU.

-The conservative right Swiss People’s Party, which was behind the 2014 referendum on quotas, had called for stricter contingencies and a true system of favoritism for local job seekers.
+The conservative right Swiss People’s Party, which was behind the 2014 anti-immigration referendum, had called for stricter quotas and a true system of favoritism for local job seekers.
 However, the House voted down their version of the implementation.

 The Senate and the House must now iron out the differences between their versions of the law before a final vote in both chambers on the final day of the winter parliamentary session.